unmacaque/spring/spring-boot-docker/README.md

 # spring-boot-docker

-1. Run `mvn package` to build a JAR file of the Spring Boot app
+1. Run the task `bootJar` to build a JAR file of the Spring Boot app
-1. Run `mvn dockerfile:build` to build a layered Docker image of the app
+1. Run the task `dockerBuild` to build a layered Docker image of the app
 1. Execute `docker run -p 8080:8080 -t unmacaque/spring-boot-docker` to start the containerized app

 ## Logging